MCHU-1999/geo-5017-assignments/01/readme.md

 ## Assignment 1: Linear Regression
 The work is done in a Python 3.12 environment by Group 9: Ming-Chieh Hu, Neelabh Singh & Frederick Auer.
+- Run `main.py` if you want to reproduce the results of the two regression models (see below on how to set parameters).
+- Run `cylindrical_model.py` to see our experiment on a cylindrical tracjectory model for this specific dataset.

 ### Getting started
 Install these packages before use: